nadirbasalamah/saucedemo-testing-cypress/README.md

 # saucedemo-testing-cypress

-Web testing example using Cypress.
+Web testing example using Cypress with BDD support.

 ## Notes